DD2480-Group-27/geometry-api-java-coverage/report.md

 - Finally defaulting remaining points to "outside"
 - The array`test_results`store the `PiResult` (`PiPResult.PiPBoundary` means on the polyline) for each test point in `input_points`

 The function logic is not very complex, it is just the original code tried to put all steps to be in one function that the function have many nested loops and if statements.
-However, it is worth noting that the part for testing the segment intersections is indeed neccessary to have such nested loops.
+However, it is worth noting that the part for testing the segment intersections is indeed necessary to have such nested loops.

 There are no exceptions in the function so no exceptions are taken into measurement of the complexity calculations.